Air Astana

 Air Astana JSC («Эйр Астана» АҚ; АО «Эйр Астана»), commonly known as Air Astana, is the flag carrier airline of Kazakhstan, with its corporate headquarters in Almaty.
-Founded in 2001 as a joint venture between the Government of Kazakhstan's sovereign wealth fund Samruk Kazyna (51%) and BAE Systems (49%), the airline commenced operations in May 2002, launching its first regular scheduled domestic flight between Almaty and Astana.
+Founded in 2001 as a joint venture between the Government of Kazakhstan's sovereign wealth fund Samruk-Kazyna (51%) and BAE Systems (49%), the airline commenced operations in May 2002, launching its first regular scheduled domestic flight between Almaty and Astana.
 In 2024, Air Astana became a dual-listed company with shares traded on both the Astana International Exchange and the London Stock Exchange.

 Air Astana is part of the Air Astana Group, which also includes FlyArystan, Kazakhstan's first low-cost carrier launched in 2019.
 FlyArystan initially operated under Air Astana's air operator certificate but received its own certificate in 2024, enabling it to operate independently as a wholly owned subsidiary.

 The airline holds a dominant position in the Central Asian aviation market, commanding approximately 69% of Kazakhstan's domestic air travel and around 40% of the intra-regional market, which covers routes within Central Asia and parts of the Caucasus region.
-In 2024, Air Astana and FlyArystan together carried approximately 9 million passengers.
+In 2025, Air Astana and FlyArystan together carried approximately 9.7 million passengers.

-Air Astana operates a modern fleet primarily composed of Airbus and Boeing aircraft, serving more than 60 destinations across Central Asia, Europe, the Middle East and Asia.
+Air Astana Group operates a modern fleet primarily composed of Airbus and Boeing aircraft, serving over 105 routes across 19 countries.
 Its primary hub is Almaty International Airport, with a secondary hub at Nursultan Nazarbayev International Airport.
 The airline provides scheduled passenger and cargo services on both short- and long-haul routes.

-The airline employs approximately 6,000 staff members.
+Air Astana Group employs over 7,000 staff members.
 Additionally, Air Astana has emphasised fleet modernisation and environmental responsibility as part of its ongoing development.
 Since its founding, the airline has steadily expanded its network and fleet, positioning itself as a key player in regional air transport and contributing to the growth of Kazakhstan's aviation sector.

 History

-Air Astana was described by the Centre for Asia Pacific Aviation in January 2012 as having "performed better in its first decade than just about any other start-up carrier".
 Originally intended to be a purely domestic airline, BAE Systems later agreed in mid 2001 to participate in the proposed startup at the request of Kazakhstan's then head of state, President Nursultan Nazarbayev.
 Their assistance was requested to facilitate an air radar contract.
 This was then negotiated with the Government of Kazakhstan.

 Richard Evans, BAE Systems' chairman, was considered instrumental to the success of the deal.
-The radar contract never materialized, however, and subsequent senior management changes and strategic reviews at BAE Systems led to the closure of its offices in Kazakhstan.
-Additionally, despite the support of Nazarbayev, the start-up, initially seen as a foreign entity, faced immediate and vocal opposition from many elements of Kazakhstan's media and political establishment.
+The radar contract never materialized.